FirstBuild/pwm-sweeper/README.md

 | PWM_HIGH | The high value of the duty cycle |
 | PERIOD_SECONDS | The period in seconds, e.g. 10 = 10 seconds |

-\* The output pin chosen must be on supported by your board.
+\* The output pin chosen must be on a pin supported by your board.
 See the [Arduino analogWrite reference](https://www.arduino.cc/reference/en/language/functions/analog-io/analogwrite/) for more info.
 \*\* PWM Value Notes:
 - The value must be between 0.0 and 1.0
 - The value must not be negative